-Emperor Ai (27–1 B.C.) was adopted by Emperor Cheng who had no child of his own.
+Emperor Ai (27 B.C.–1 B.C.) was adopted by Emperor Cheng, who had no child of his own.
 He succeeded to the throne when he was 20 years old.
 Once he became emperor, he was often sick.

 “The reason your foster father, Emperor Cheng, had no children was because he did not comply with destiny.
-Now, Your Majesty, you have been sick for a long time and there have been too many disasters happening one after the other.”
+Now, Your Majesty, you have been sick for a long time and there have been too many disasters happening one after the other,” Xia told him.

 In order to have better health and alleviate the people’s suffering, the emperor took Xia’s advice and changed the name of his reign and gave amnesty to all.

 Two months passed.
-However, nothing changed and the emperor was still sick.
+Nothing changed and the emperor was still sick.
 The emperor began to wonder if Xia’s words were reliable.
-Upon investigation, he discovered that Xia and his followers were a group of liars who had swindled people.
+Upon investigation, he discovered that Xia and his followers were a group of liars who swindled people.

-Emperor Ai was quite angry and he issued an imperial edict, which read: “With the hope of bringing peace to my people, I mistakenly took Xia’s advice, but what he foresaw did not manifest.
+Emperor Ai was quite angry.
+He issued an imperial edict, which read: “With the hope of bringing peace to my people, I mistakenly took Xia’s advice, but what he foresaw did not manifest.
 What Xia said violated destiny and was behind the times.
 All changes I made based on his advice, except the amnesty, are abolished.”

 The period of the new name of the reign lasted only two months, and Xia was executed for heresy.

 - Book of Han (汉书), also known as the Book of Former Han, contains 12 annals, eight chronological tables, 10 treatises, and 70 biographies of the Western Han from 202 B.C.–A.D.23.
 The book was finished in A.D.
 111, mainly by scholars from the Ban family.